 In some rare occasions you might need to run this multiple times.
 If you find an error that is fixed by running vagrant provision again, please email us the error at firstname.lastname@example.org and we’ll see if we can fix it.

 If you see the same error over and over, please ask for more help.

 try to manually run database migrations in the vm.
 To do so:

 If you get an error, please ask for more help.

 On Ubuntu, vagrant up might fail after being unable to mount NFS shared folders.
 First, make sure you have the nfs-common and nfs-server packages installed and also note that you can’t export anything via NFS inside an encrypted volume or home dir.

 If that doesn’t help you can disable nfs by setting the nfs flag in the vagrantconfig_local.yaml file you just created.

 Note: If you decide to run nfs: false, the system will be a lot slower.
 There is also the potential of running into weird issues with puppet, since the current puppet configurations do not currently support nfs: false.

-If you have other problems during vagrant up, please ask for more help.
+If you have other problems during vagrant up, please check Troubleshooting.